Free Things to Do in Barcelona

 Bunkers del Carmel

-If you want a breathtaking 360º view to see Barcelona, head to the Bunkers del Carmel, built during the Spanish Civil War.
-Perched atop Turó de la Rovira in the Carmel neighborhood, this viewpoint at 262 meters offers an expansive city panorama.
-In the 2000s, recognizing its growing popularity, the bunkers underwent a renovation, blending modern appeal with a celebration of the nearby ancient Iberian settlement.
+If you want a breathtaking 360° view of Barcelona, head to the Bunkers del Carmel, built during the Spanish Civil War.
+Perched atop Turó de la Rovira in the Carmel neighbourhood, this viewpoint at 262 metres offers an expansive city panorama.
+In the 2000s, the bunkers underwent a renovation, blending modern appeal with a celebration of the nearby ancient Iberian settlement.

 Mirador de l'Alcalde

-The Mirador de l’Alcalde is a splendid belvedere offering stunning 180º panoramic views of both the sea and the city.
-It’s like playing I-spy with Barcelona’s iconic landmarks spread out before you, resembling a vast model of the city.
-As you gaze, the towering landmarks punctuate the cityscape, while the sea, harbor, and beaches unfold with admiration and respect.
+The Mirador de l'Alcalde is a splendid belvedere offering stunning 180° panoramic views of both the sea and the city.
+It's like playing I-spy with Barcelona's iconic landmarks spread out before you, resembling a vast model of the city.
+The sea, harbour, and beaches unfold before you in all their splendour.

 Wrapping Up